-Our winemaking is a natural continuation of our farming, as they are intrinsically linked.
-Just as we’ve shepherded vines throughout seasons, our task remains one of quiet observation, of understanding what is in front of us.
-We do not use our hands to mold the raw material to our liking, but rather to help preserve its natural shape.
-When those hands become stained, crevassed and cut, it is not because we’ve conceived a wine to our image, but because we’ve carefully watched over a process well beyond our influence, one guided by nature.
+Our fruit is beautiful, fragrant, and flavorful in its raw form.
+We do not use our hands to mold it to our liking, but rather to help preserve its natural integrity.
+When those hands become stained, crevassed and cut, it is not because we’ve conceived a wine to fit an image of our own creation, but because we’ve carefully watched over a process well beyond our influence, one guided by nature.

 We hand-sort the fruit of harvest in the open air, then allow the juice to ferment naturally, in oak, concrete and stainless steel vessels.
 We utilize time-honored techniques, like whole-cluster fermentation and extended time on heavy lees, to achieve transparency and truthfulness.
 We refrain, whenever possible, from interventions such as fining and filtering.

 Elements & Architecture